mk990/aquatone/README.md

  - **aquatone_urls.txt**: A file containing all responsive URLs.
 Useful for feeding into other tools.
  - **aquatone_session.json**: A file containing statistics and page data.
 Useful for automation.
  - **headers/**: A folder with files containing raw response headers from processed targets
  - **html/**: A folder with files containing the raw response bodies from processed targets.
-If you are processing a large amount of hosts, and don't need this for further analysis, you can disable this with the `-save-body=false` flag to save some disk space.
+If you are processing a large amount of hosts, and don't need this for further analysis, you can disable this with the `--save-body=false` flag to save some disk space.
  - **screenshots/**: A folder with PNG screenshots of the processed targets

 The output can easily be zipped up and shared with others or archived.

 #### Changing the output destination

-If you don't want Aquatone to create files in the current working directory, you can specify a different location with the `-out` flag:
+If you don't want Aquatone to create files in the current working directory, you can specify a different location with the `--out` or `-o` flag:

-    $ cat hosts.txt | aquatone -out ~/aquatone/example.com
+    $ cat hosts.txt | aquatone --out ~/aquatone/example.com

 It is also possible to set a permanent default output destination by defining an environment variable: